 Mörbisch: Take train ‘REX’ from Vienna Central Station (Hauptbahnhof) to Schützen am Gebirge (1hr 3min; terminal Wulkaprodersdorf).
 Trains depart around every hour.
 Then take bus 765 to Mörbisch am See Hauptstrasse (17 min; terminal Mörbisch am See Ödenburger Strasse).

-go back to Burgenland: Wine, Esterhazy and More To Do
+what else to do in Burgenland: Wine, Esterhazy and More To Do

 go back to Day Trips From Vienna